 Our programs are designed to provide individualized treatment based on principles of social integration and normalization and provide residents with an opportunity to develop skills to live more independently in their community.

 Participants have access to a multi-disciplinary team of clinical consultants, who hold backgrounds in speech and Language pathology, occupational therapy, social work, psychiatric nursing and psychology.
-The focus is on person-centered and strength-based services.
-Target areas include oral motor skills, functional language development, social-emotional abilities, sensory processing ability and daily living skills.
+Target areas include oral motor skills, functional language development, social-emotional abilities, sensory processing ability, and daily living skills.

-The Supported Independent Living Program (SILP) is a long-term residential program that provides developmental activities and supportive services to clients who have the abilities and/or potential of moving beyond the supports of the program to live independently in their community.
+SILP is a long-term residential program that provides developmental activities and supportive services to clients who have the abilities and/or potential to live independently in their community.
 People living in this program are generally employable or continuing their educational pursuits.
 This program structure is a combination of four-bed group living, two-bed group living, and single-bed supported independent living.

 Group Home Program

-Our Group Home Program is a Regina-based program designed to assist clients with complex developmental needs.
-The highly structured program is divided into two parts: high intensity group homes and low intensity group homes.
+This program is designed to assist clients with complex developmental needs.
+The highly structured program is divided into two parts: high-intensity group homes and low-intensity group homes.
 The group home programs are based on a 24-hour model of treatment and supervision.